Trump says 'big price to pay' for Syria chemical attack

 By Dahlia Nehme and Roberta Rampton

-BEIRUT/WASHINGTON (Reuters) - U.S. President Donald Trump said on Sunday there would be a "big price to pay" after medical aid groups reported dozens of people were killed by poison gas in a besieged rebel-held town in Syria.
+BEIRUT/WASHINGTON (Reuters) - U.S. President Donald Trump warned on Sunday there would be a "big price to pay" after aid groups said dozens of people were killed by poison gas in a besieged rebel-held town in Syria, an attack the opposition blamed on Syrian government forces.

 As international officials worked to try to confirm the chemical attack which happened late on Saturday in the town of Douma, Trump took the rare step of directly criticizing Russian President Vladimir Putin in connection with the incident.

+With tension running high, Syrian state television later issued a report of a suspected U.S. missile strike on a Syrian air base, prompting a swift U.S. denial of any such attack.

-The Syrian state denied government forces had launched any chemical attack.
+The Syrian state denied government forces had launched any chemical assault.
 Russia, President Bashar al-Assad's most powerful ally, called the reports fake.

 Trump threatened action, although it was unclear what he had in mind.
 Last year, he authorized a cruise missile strike on a Syrian air base days after a sarin gas attack on civilians.